Elias Seppänen

-Career
+Early career

 Karting

 Born in Tammela, Seppänen started his karting career in 2014.
 His best result was winning the Finnish Junior Championship in the Raket class in 2016.

 Lower formulae

 In 2019 Seppänen made his single-seater racing debut in the F4 South East Asia Championship.
 The Finnish driver won eleven races and with 617 points he finished second in the standings to Irish driver Lucca Allen.
 He also made two guest appearances in the SMP F4 Championship and competed in the Formula Academy Finland, where he finished third in the championship.

 The next year the Finn moved over to race in the ADAC F4 Championship with US Racing.
 He achieved a race victory at the Lausitzring, and with nine further podiums Seppänen finished third in the standings, only behind Red Bull juniors Jak Crawford and Jonny Edgar.

 Formula Renault Eurocup

 Seppänen made his debut in the Formula Renault Eurocup as a guest driver for R-ace GP in the final round of the series' history at Paul Ricard.
 He finished the races in 14th and eighth.